Jacopo-DM/GitTutorial/docs/index.md

 # Welcome

-Welcome to the official website of the "Introduction to Git" VU workshop organized by [INSERT NAME OF ORGANISATION]!
+Welcome to the official website of the "Introduction to Git" VU workshop organized by MSc Mentor Program (2023)!
-:fontawesome-regular-face-laugh-wink:
+:wink:

 This tutorial contains a series of lessons that will teach you the basics of Git.
 It is intended for beginners who have never used Git before, but it can also serve as a refresher course for those who have used it in the past.